Pistons fire coach Maurice Cheeks

 "I still have a lot of hope for this season and I expect our players to step up.
 I respect and appreciate Maurice Cheeks and thank him for his efforts; we just require a different approach."

 The Pistons have won four of six, including back-to-back blowouts at home against Brooklyn and Denver on Friday and Saturday.
-They host San Antonio on Monday night, and the team has not made any announcement about who will coach that game.
+They host San Antonio on Monday night.

 Cheeks previously coached Portland and Philadelphia, a team he won an NBA title with as a point guard.
 The Pistons gave him his third shot to be an NBA head coach in June.